open-component-model/demo-secure-delivery/README.md

 The software consumer organization contains a repository named [ocm-applications](https://gitea.ocm.dev/software-consumer/ocm-applications).
 During the setup of the demo a PR is created which contains the Kubernetes manifests required to deploy the component published by the software provider.

-Once this pull request is merged the Flux machinery will deploy the dependency `capacitor` and subsequently the `podinfo` component.
-The [capacitor](https://capacitor.ocm.dev) can be used to understand the state of the cluster.
+Once this pull request is merged the Flux machinery will deploy `podinfo` component.
+[Capacitor](https://capacitor.ocm.dev) can be used to understand the state of the cluster.

 ### Walkthrough